teejaydub/grids/README.md

       * Also include permutation uniqueness check for the set?
 Or just do that with the solution set?
         E.g., if my cells are all in line, I can't have "2 2 6"
     * If a MathOp constraint's region is a subset of a PermuteSymbolsConstraint's region, you can eliminate repetitions like n/2 for +
-  * Add more solving techniques and test with "extreme" Sudokus
-    * Associate difficulty levels with techniques
-      * Exhaust easier techniques before trying harder ones?
-      * Report highest difficulty level reached
     * Pencilmark-friendly output when can't solve: huge ASCII, or HTML?
     * Other Permutation techniques that operate between constraints
   * Add constraint file for Sixy Sudoku
   * Add constraint file for KaKuRo
-* Puzzle creation, with target difficulty
 * Code improvements
-  * Factor out inverseSet() from removeKnown().
   * Many redundant partitions - if one of the constraints has just one cell, can we short-circuit it?
   * There are a lot of empty Regions constructed - is that something we can optimize out?
   * symbolsAreChars: simplify output further?
 Simplify input?
   * Better input error handling
     Its own exception type, with more helpful context and suggestions?
       Look at Click's user input exceptions
-* Ease of use
-  * Hint mode: show next modification to the solution and the constraint it comes from
-  * Allow interactive prompting for initial if it's not provided (or any other missing parameters?)
-    * Then save that to an auto-named file for convenient re-editing
-  * Assume `.yml` extension for input files - so "grids solve Sudoku" is a complete command line.

 ## Concepts